String Quartet No. 6 (Bartók): II. Mesto – Marcia

-Movement 3: Burletta
+III.
+Mesto – Burletta – moderato

-The movement again begins with the "Mesto" theme, this time in a slightly thinner texture than in the previous movement with three of the members of the quartet.
+The movement again begins with the mesto theme, this time in a slightly thinner texture than in the previous movement with three of the members of the quartet.
 This version of the slow introduction also features canonic elements, like in m.
 7. The viola enters in m.
 10, providing a harmony of stacked thirds.
 It seems that Bartók uses similar devices in this movement as the previous.
 After the slow introduction, Bartók pairs different instruments off again, as seen in m.
 26. The movement also features different pizzicato effects as well as quarter-tone slides in mm.
-26-29, giving the movement a humorous slant.
+26–29, giving the movement a humorous slant.

-In poor health and financially insecure, Bartók composed relatively little in the United States before his death in 1945, but, in the last year or so of his life, he made some sketches hypothesized to be the slow movement of a never completed seventh quartet.

-Movement 4: Mesto
+IV.
+Mesto

 This movement is in contrast to the previous three movements in that the mesto theme that had previously been relegated to a slow introduction now permeates the entire movement.
 Thematic material form the first movement also returns.
 However, that material is stretched and extended in length.
 Bartók originally intended to have a fast fourth movement which was supposed to recall his piece Contrasts from the previous year.

-Reception/Aftermath
+Reception and aftermath

 The quartet was published in 1941 by Boosey & Hawkes.
 The quartet was premiered on January 20, 1941 in New York City.
 In the year before the premier, Bartók had permanently moved to the United States with his wife.
 After the composition of the quartet, a period of low productivity ensued for Bartók.
 Financially unstable and with the couple's piano duet concerts receiving unfavorable reviews, Bartók began work in ethnomusicology in addition to concert tours in the United States.
 In the last year or so of his life, he made some sketches hypothesized to be the slow movement of a never completed seventh quartet.